toniclecb/springbootregistration/readme.md

     - Contains the firsts topics: "Introduction", "running", "the project", "commits" and "tags".
 - 101_first_endpoint
   - the first endpoint returns the datetime of server
+- 102_spring_actuator
+  - Change /time to return an ISO-8601 representation of date
+    - This is a easier way to represent datetime in a string, a javascript code, for example, can turn it into a date object very easy.
+  - Added actuator dependency

 ## Tags